John and Sarah Makin: Background

 After John Makin was injured in an accident, as a source of income the couple turned to 'baby farming', the practice of taking on the care of illegitimate babies in exchange for payment.
-Makin was described as "by no means an industrious man", who in the three of four years prior to November 1892 had "not done much work".
-Makin’s last known employment was for Mr. R. Bedford of Great Buckingham-street, Redfern, a livery-stable proprietor and mail contractor.
+Makin was described as "by no means an industrious man," who in three of the four years prior to November 1892 had "not done much work."
+Makin's last-known employment was for Mr. R. Bedford of Great Buckingham Street, Redfern, a livery-stable proprietor and mail contractor.
 Bedford employed him as a driver in November 1891, "but the man never appeared to have much heart in his work", leaving suddenly after about six weeks.
-During the first few months of 1892, while living at Levey-street in Chippendale, he did no work and "was usually to be seen idling about in front of the house".
+During the first few months of 1892, while living at Levey Street in Chippendale, he did no work and "was usually to be seen idling about in front of the house".
 Neighbours of the Makin family, at the many houses they had occupied, were in general agreement that John Makin "was fond of boasting that he was a person possessed of some private means".
 It was reported he was in receipt of one pound a week from a Wollongong property inherited from his mother, who had died in 1890.
 In spite of this the family "always seemed to be miserably poor".

-By October 1892, when news broke about the discovery of the bodies of two infants buried in the yard of the house in Macdonaldtown, the Makin family were living at 6 Wells-street in Redfern.
-The household at this time was made up of John and Sarah Makin, their two-year son Cecil (known as 'Tommy'), and daughters, Blanche and Florence (aged 18 and 17).
+By October 1892, when news broke about the discovery of the bodies of two infants buried in the yard of the house in Macdonaldtown, the Makin family were living at 6 Wells Street in Redfern.
+The household at this time was made up of John and Sarah Makin, their two-year-old son Cecil (known as 'Tommy'), and daughters, Blanche and Florence (aged 18 and 17).
 Two of their sons, William (aged 20) and Percy (aged 12), had been living in Wollongong "for some time past".
 Clarice, aged 16, was not living with the family; she had left the household to work as a domestic servant in early July 1892.
 Sarah Makin's daughter from her first marriage, Minnie, was married and had had "a quarrel with the Makins some time ago".
 Another daughter, Daisy, aged 11 years, also lived apart from the family.

 Baby farming

-Some of the Makins baby-farming activities came to light at the inquests held in the Coroner’s Court and subsequent trial on a murder charge:
+Some of the Makins' baby-farming activities came to light at the inquests held in the Coroner's Court and subsequent trial on a murder charge: